-The Rise of O2O Marketing in China
+The Rise of Online to Offline Marketing in China

 Still though, 63 per cent of China’s Gen-Z inform their brand purchase selections at shopping malls.
-It implies that O2O Marketing in China and many Mainland Chinese consumers – especially Gen Z and Millennial consumers – make their purchasing decisions through an omnichannel process – both offline and online.
+It implies that many Mainland Chinese consumers – especially Gen Z and Millennial consumers – make their purchasing decisions offline and online through an omnichannel process.

-Furthermore, these figures highlight why retailers are quickly adopting O2O Marketing in China.
+Furthermore, these figures highlight why retailers are quickly adopting online to offline marketing in China.
 Online and offline purchasing cycles are no longer separate.

-Instead, they have merged to form a customer experience-focused “new retail”.
+Instead, they have merged to form a customer experience-focused “new retail.”

-Online to offline (O2O) marketing allows brands to connect with and reach their consumers and activate an offline retail experience.
+Online to offline marketing efforts allow brands to connect with and reach their consumers through online channels to activate an offline retail experience.

-Brands can also use O2O Marketing in China in the reverse.
-However, because the retail journey begins online for most Chinese consumers, the purpose of O2O Marketing in China is to encourage consumers to interact with retailers offline as well.
+Brands can also use O2O marketing in China in the reverse.
+However, because the retail journey begins on online channels for most Chinese consumers, the purpose of online to offline marketing in China is to encourage consumers to interact with retailers offline as well.

-However, the advantages of O2O Marketing in China far exceed increasing sales and profits and extend to other valuable aspects of business, including:
+However, the advantages of online to offline marketing in China far exceed increasing sales and profits and extend to other valuable aspects of business, including: